mishellt1023/github-tutorial/README.md

 ---
 ## Error handling

-When having a error you don't have to panic because there are ways to solve your error
+When having a error you don't have to panic because there are ways to solve your problems.One of the problems that we have as using c9.io is that sometimes we just put `git init` in a wrong repository.So what `git init`does is that it create an empty Git repository or reinitialize an existing one .

+###Removing

+ When moving a repository you have to use `rm -rf`then the name of the repository.